HISPANIC PEOPLE LIVING WITH MS

 One symptom Hispanic people living with MS are more likely to experience is optic neuritis, which can include pain with eye movement and temporary vision loss in one eye.
 If you are experiencing vision problems or any other of these symptoms, talk to a doctor soon.

-MS can feel isolating, especially when first diagnosed — but there are people who know what you’re going through and there are resources to help you get the support you may need.
+MS can feel isolating, especially when first diagnosed—but there are people who know what you're going through.

 Stuifbergen A, Becker H, Phillips C, Horton S, Morrison J, Perez F. Experiences of African American Women with Multiple Sclerosis.
 Int J MS Care.
 2021;23(2):59-65.